peterzukerman/Kanji-Lookup-Tool/DEVELOPMENT.md

 APR 24:

 CSV reader works.
 Loads example sentences with jpn and eng meaning, and japanese reading correctly.
 Reformated the example sentence database to be tab delimited instead of comma delimited.

+APR 25:

+XML reader works and is optimized for use outside of the program (through method calls for specific character.)
+CSV reader now parses into a HashMap sorted by character, with each character's values being a vector of 2d arrays containing the example sentences.